 The Bonds are secured by the Trust Agreement, which grants to the Trustee a security interest in the Revenues as described herein under "SECURITY AND SOURCES OF PAYMENT."

-The Bonds are further secured by the Guaranty Agreement, dated as of March 1, 2019, between the University and the Trustee relating to the Bonds (the "Guaranty") by which the University unconditionally guarantees the payment of the Bond Service Charges on the Bonds as described herein under "THE GUARANTY."
+The Bonds are further secured by the Guaranty Agreement, dated as of December 1, 2019, between the University and the Trustee relating to the Bonds (the "Guaranty"), by which the University unconditionally guarantees the payment of the Bond Service Charges on the Bonds as described herein under "THE GUARANTY."

-Brief descriptions of the Commission, the University, the Project, the Bonds, the Lease, the Trust Agreement, the Guaranty and the Tax Agreement are included in this Offering Circular.
-The descriptions herein of the Bonds, the Lease, the Trust Agreement, the Guaranty and the Tax Agreement do not purport to be complete statements of the provisions of such documents and are qualified in their entirety by reference to each such document.
-Copies of such documents are available for inspection during the initial offering period at the principal office of J.P.
-Morgan Securities LLC, 383 Madison Avenue, Third Floor, New York, New York 10179, Attention: Executive Director, Public Finance, and thereafter at the Cleveland, Ohio corporate trust office of the Trustee, and reference is made to such documents for full and complete statements of all matters of fact relating to the Bonds, the security for the payment of the Bonds, and the rights and remedies of Bondholders.
-The description of the University consists of certain information and data provided by it (as set forth in APPENDIX A and APPENDIX B) and certain of its audited consolidated financial statements (as set forth in APPENDIX B).
+Brief descriptions of the Commission, the University, the Project, the Bonds, the Lease, the Trust Agreement, the Guaranty, and the Tax Certificate and Agreement among the Commission, the University and the Trustee relating to the Bonds (the "Tax Agreement") are included in this Offering Circular.
+Such descriptions do not purport to be complete statements of the provisions of such documents and are qualified in their entirety by reference to each such document.
+Copies of such documents are available for inspection during the initial offering period at the principal office of Barclays Capital Inc., 745 7th Avenue, New York, New York 10019, Attention: Higher Education and Nonprofit Finance Group (19th Floor), and thereafter at the New Albany, Ohio corporate trust office of the Trustee, and reference is made to such documents for full and complete statements of all matters of fact relating to the Bonds, the security for the payment of the Bonds, and the rights and remedies of Bondholders.
+The description of the University consists of certain information and data provided by it (as set forth in APPENDIX A) and certain of its audited financial statements (as set forth in APPENDIX B).
 All descriptions are further qualified in their entirety by reference to laws and principles of equity relating to or affecting generally the enforcement of creditors' rights.
 Capitalized terms used herein have the same meanings as given to them in the Lease unless otherwise defined herein or where the context would clearly indicate otherwise.
 See APPENDIX C - "CERTAIN DEFINED TERMS AND SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENT, THE LEASE AND THE TAX AGREEMENT."
-This Offering Circular is intended to provide information regarding the Bonds only when the Bonds bear interest in the initial FRN Mode.